Johnathon47/Johnathon47/README.md

 - 👋 Hi, I’m @Johnathon47
 - 👀 I am interested in everything
 - 🌱 I’m currently learning english, Computer Science, language java - javascript - html - css - python
-- 👨‍🎓 I'm study at HEI (Haut Ecole Informatique) (in english is High School of Computer Science (HSC))
+- 👨‍🎓 I'm studying at HEI (Haut Ecole Informatique) (in english is High School of Computer Science (HSC))

 <!---
 Johnathon47/Johnathon47 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.